naquad/bomber/README.md

   -connections int
     	number of simultaneous requests (default 1000) -cores int
-    	number of CPU cores to use (default 8)
+    	number of CPU cores to use (default: all cores) -timeout int
-  -timeout int
     	HTTP connection timeout (in seconds) (default 1)
 ```